fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> What concept do a junior developer need to learn in order to grasp the workflow and code structure of a large scale company.
+I've seen you talk about MVC as a way to structure code in web development.
+Are there any other concepts that one should try to learn or understand to be able to work with a large team?

 > @Fredrik Christenson Can you make a video on CSP and why is it important?

 > Hey Fredrik can you make a video on what are the things that I need to include in a portfolio.
 The best way to build a portfolio